fleetdm/fleet/articles/automatic-software-install-in-fleet.md

 Fleet allows its users to upload trusted software installation files to be installed and used on hosts.
 This installation could be conditioned on a failure of a specific Fleet Policy.

-> Currently, custom packages can be automatically installed on macOS, Windows, and Linux hosts.
-Fleet-maintained apps can be automatically installed on macOS. (macOS App Store apps [coming soon](https://github.com/fleetdm/fleet/issues/23115))
+> Currently, Fleet-maintained apps can be automatically installed on macOS hosts and custom packages can be automatically installed on macOS, Windows, and Linux hosts. (macOS App Store apps [coming soon](https://github.com/fleetdm/fleet/issues/23115))

 ## Prerequisites